cedadev/esgf-slcs-server-playbook/README.md

 The ESGF SLCS Server will then be available at `https://<ip>`.

+The Django adminstration view for configuring OAuth is at: `https://<ip>/admin`.

 Ansible sets up a default user database with a test user:

 ```